jMetal/jMetalPy/docs/source/index.rst

 jMetalPy: Python version of the jMetal framework
 ================================================

-.. warning:: Documentation is work in progress!!
-Some information may be missing or incomplete.
+.. warning:: Documentation of jMetal 1.7.0 is a work in progress!!
+Some information may be missing or outdated.

 .. table::